Floridians evacuated for Hurricane Milton after wake-up call from devastating Helene

 “I love my house, but I’m not dying in it,” Fred Neuman said Friday while walking his dog outside a rest stop off Interstate 75 north of Tampa.

 Neuman and his wife live in Siesta Key, where Milton made landfall Wednesday night as a powerful, Category 3 hurricane.
-Heeding local evacuation orders ahead of the storm, they drove nearly 500 miles (800 kilometers) to Destin on the Florida Panhandle.
+Heeding local evacuation orders, they drove nearly 500 miles (800 kilometers) to Destin on the Florida Panhandle.
 Neighbors told the couple the hurricane destroyed their carport and inflicted other damage, but Neuman shrugged, saying their insurance should cover it.

-Nearby, Lee and Pamela Essenburm made peanut butter and jelly sandwiches at a picnic table as cars pulling off the slow-moving interstate waited for parking spaces outside the crowded rest stop.
+Nearby, Lee and Pamela Essenburm made peanut butter and jelly sandwiches at a picnic table at the crowded rest stop.
 Their home in Palmetto, on the south end of Tampa Bay, had a tree fall in the backyard.
 They evacuated fearing the damage would be more severe, worrying Milton might hit as a catastrophic Category 4 or 5 storm.

 “I wasn't going to take a chance on it,” Lee Essenbaum said.
 “It’s not worth it.”

-Officials say the toll could have been worse if not for the widespread evacuations.
-The still-fresh devastation wrought by Hurricane Helene just two weeks earlier probably helped compel many people to flee.
+The still-fresh devastation wrought by Hurricane Helene just two weeks earlier likely helped compel many people to flee.

-“Helene likely provided a stark reminder of how vulnerable certain areas are to storms, particularly coastal regions,” said Craig Fugate, who served as administrator for the Federal Emergency Management Agency under President Barack Obama.
-“When people see firsthand what can happen, especially in neighboring areas, it can drive behavior change in future storms.”
+“When people see firsthand what can happen, especially in neighboring areas, it can drive behavior change in future storms,” said former Federal Emergency Management Agency administrator Craig Fugate.

 In the seaside town of Punta Gorda, Mayor Lynne Matthews said rescuers only had to save three people from floodwaters after Milton passed, compared with 121 rescues from Helene's flooding.

-“So people listened to the evacuation order,” Matthews told a news conference Friday, noting that local authorities made sure residents heard them.
+“So people listened to the evacuation order,” Matthews told a news conference Friday, noting that local authorities ensured residents heard them.
 “We had teams out with the megaphones going through all of our mobile home communities and other places to let people know that they needed to evacuate.”

+Overall, more than a thousand people had been rescued in the wake of the storm as of Saturday, DeSantis said.

+As the recovery continues, DeSantis has warned people to be cautious, citing ongoing safety threats including downed power lines and standing water.

-As of Friday night, the number of customers in Florida still without power had dropped to 1.9 million, according to poweroutage.us.
-St. Petersburg's 260,000 residents were told to boil water before drinking, cooking or brushing their teeth, until at least Monday.
+By midday Saturday, some 1.5 million Floridians were still without power, according to poweroutage.us.
+St. Petersburg’s 260,000 residents were told to boil water before drinking, cooking or brushing their teeth, until at least Monday.

-Traffic slowed to a crawl along stretches of I-75 as evacuees' vehicles crowded alongside a steady stream of utility trucks heading south toward Tampa.
-While the densely populated city and surrounding Hillsborough County accounted for nearly one-fourth of the remaining power outages, the hurricane spared Tampa a direct hit, and the lethal storm surge that scientists feared never materialized.

-Gov. Ron DeSantis warned people to not let down their guard, however, citing ongoing safety threats including downed power lines and standing water that could hide dangerous objects.
+National Weather Service Meteorologist Paul Close said rivers will “keep rising" for the next four or five days resulting in river flooding, mostly around Tampa Bay and northward.
+Those areas were hit by the most rain, which comes on top of a wet summer that included several earlier hurricanes.

+“You can't do much but wait,” Close said of the rivers cresting.
+“At least there is no rain in the forecast, no substantial rain.
+So we have a break here from all our wet weather.”

 Farrington reported from St. Petersburg.
 Associated Press journalists Chris O'Meara in Lithia, Florida; Curt Anderson in Tampa; Terry Spencer outside of Fort Lauderdale, Florida; Stephany Matat in Fort Pierce, Florida; Freida Frisaro in Fort Lauderdale; and Rebecca Santana in Washington contributed.